georgemihaila/xy2-100/README.md

-# An Arduino implementation for the XY2-100 laser scanner protocol
+# An Arduino implementation of the XY2-100 laser scanner protocol

 ### Protocol overview